Zielin0/zielinus.xyz/src/content/projects/baint.md

 The source code will stay private because I'm ashamed of this code, but on the other note -

-I'm not nowhere near popular enough for people to look at my random projects.
+I'm nowhere near popular enough for people to look at my random projects.

 :wq!